jumpinjackie/forge-e33-mod/design/CARDLIST.md

 > Gustave: We'll break the cycle.
 So she can't steal anyone else's future.

 No ideas yet.

 > Prologue
-> Sophie: I'm FINE.
-I've lived 33 good years.
-Look around.
-We've had our whole lives to prepare.
-We'll be fine.

-No ideas yet.
-Though if we do pull off the 5 stages of grief idea, this is certainly the flavor text for "Acceptance"

-> Prologue
 > Sophie: Sometimes I feel sorry for her.